kasperjj/LazyJSONBenchmark/README.md

 ## MediumObject Tests

-These tests all use an array containing 1000 copies of a medium suzed json object as their input.
+These tests all use an array containing 1000 copies of a medium sized json object as their input.
 This object was created to mimic some of the simple data envelopes in use at DoubleDutch.
 It uses the SimpleObject from the last test as its payload.
 While still generated with some aspect of randomness, it generaly looks as follows:

 ```javascript
 {